Skip to content

 enable_sinker = true

-Besides testing data and regular data classifications, it also supports Session Replay and Profiling binary file data.
-Therefore, all field names can be selected here, but note that non-string type fields should not be configured, normal Keys generally come from Tags (all Tag values are string types).
-Datakit will not use non-string type fields as diversion criteria.
+In addition to testing data and regular data categories, it also supports Session Replay and Profiling and other binary file data.
+Therefore, all field names can be selected here.
+It should be noted that do not configure non-string type fields.
+Normal Keys generally come from Tags (all Tag values are string types).
+Datakit will not use non-string type fields as the basis for traffic splitting.

-Besides global_customer_keys, the global Tags configured on Datakit (including global election Tags and global host Tags) also affect the diversion marking.
-That is, if the data point contains fields that appear in the global Tags (these field values must be string types), they will also be included in the diversion.
-Assume the global election Tags are as follows:
+In addition to global_customer_keys affecting the traffic splitting mark, the global Tags configured on Datakit (including global election Tags and global host Tags) will also affect the traffic splitting mark.
+That is, if the data point has fields that appear in the global Tags (the field value types must be string types), they will also be counted for traffic splitting.
+Assume the global election Tag is as follows:

 # datakit.conf